jamesstaub/euclidean-cracked/README.md

 * ability to duplicate a track, to make iteration easier

-### data authorization (to do)
+### data authorization (in progress)
 users create sequence posts and can edit meta data like the name, description and audio parameters

-if the user authenticates anonymously, their posts could be subject to any other user editing them \
+if the user authenticates anonymously, their posts could be subject to any other user editing them

 users authenticated with email can control editing access, and invite other users to edit